The Best TV Deals to Shop This Week: Samsung, LG, Sony and More

 The Best LG TV Deals

 Get luminous picture and high contrast, even in well-lit rooms.
 The LG OLED evo C3 blends into the background with an almost invisible bezel for a seamless look.
-When you're finished watching, display paintings, photos and other content to blend the LG OLED evo C3 into your space.
+When you're finished watching, display paintings, photos and other content to blend the TV into your space.

 48" LG Class A2 Series 4K OLED Smart TV